-- Trained 450+ attendees from projects’ staff and national stakeholders through training and capacity building activities such as webinars, half-day focused trainings or multi-day trainings.
+- Trained 450+ national stakeholders and projects’ staff trained through capacity building activities such as webinars, half-day focused trainings or multi-day trainings.

-- Developed three training courses on jobs measurement, market facilitation and adaptive management as well as an interactive, online game on market facilitation.
+- Three training courses on jobs measurement, market facilitation and adaptive management as well as an interactive, online game on market facilitation developed.

-- Shared knowledge through a series of webinars, blogs and conference presentations attended by over 1,700 policy-makers and practitioners.
+- 1,700+ policy-makers and practitioners exposed to our knowledge through a series of webinars, conference presentations and blogs.

-The Lab has supported more than one-half of the ILO’s portfolio of value chain development projects.
+The Lab has supported more than one-half of the ILO’s portfolio of value chain development projects as well as businesses, other multi-laterals, NGOs and projects.
 This has included supporting:

 - Market analyses

 Sector selection, market analyses and/or project design for four operating market systems development project: Road to Jobs (Afghanistan), MozTrabalha (Mozambique), Yapasa (Zambia) and Promoting Decent Work in Rwanda’s Informal Economy – projects collectively valued at USD 30 million.

 Four rigorous evaluations to unpack the jobs impact for youth soybean farmers in Zambia, horticulture outgrowers in Timor-Leste and cooperatives in Rwanda, and investment into rice export in Cambodia with the IFC.

 Action research to improve working conditions in Peru’s wooden furniture sector, catalysing public investment in workplace safety schemes which will potentially cover over 13,000 workers in 3,600 (primarily micro-) enterprises.